 When talking about workplace health and safety, we always speak about how it is the employer’s responsibility to ensure and provide a safe working space.
-While employers are definitely liable to protect the interests of their staff and keep them safe from untoward incidences, a factor that helps the most in emergency situations are the proactive actions taken by individuals at the right moment.
+While employers are liable to protect the interests of their staff and keep them safe from untoward incidences, a factor that helps the most in emergencies are the proactive actions taken by individuals at the right moment.

 Apart from maintaining work-floor safety and avoiding common workplace safety mistakes like wet floor, lack of inspections etc., employers must prepare their workforce to be alert and aware of their surroundings.
 And to achieve this, employers need to deliver timely health and safety training.

 Here are some of the health and safety training requirements that an employer must fulfil:

 If your field of work has some known hazards, then it would be wise to take appropriate precautions beforehand.
 Ensuring that your employees are trained in handling equipment, and that they wear the right safety gear at work can prove lifesaving.
 Hazards can be of two types, one where you may not anticipate that something could go wrong, like natural calamities, and the other where you are aware of the potential dangers around you.

 For example, an employee sitting in an office cabin does not have to fear about the ceiling falling on his head, whereas an employee working at a construction site must be cautious of falling objects.
 Employers must make it compulsory for employees to don the right outfit/gear as suitable for their work environment.
 Through effective workplace health and safety training program, employers can inform the workers about specific industry hazards and provide information on how to protect themselves from those health hazards.

 2. Train Employees on Creating a Safe Environment for Women